Phase projection errors in rf-driven optically pumped magnetometers: Introduction

 where $\alpha$ is the angle between $\vec{B}_0$ and $\vec{k}$ and $\phi$ is the angle between $\vec{B}_\mathrm{rf}$ and the projection of $\vec{B}_0$ into the plane perpendicular to $\vec{k}$ \cite{Colombo2017}.
-Consequently, a change in direction of $\vec{B}_0$ does in general lead to a change in $\varphi^0_\perp$, thus to a change in $\varphi$.
-Thus, when the phase signal is used within an active feedback stabilizing $\varphi$, a change in direction of $\vec{B}_0$ can mimic a change in the magnitude of $\vec{B}_0$, leading to an erroneous feedback on $\omega_\mathrm{rf}$.
-We term this effect 'static phase projection error' (SPPE).
-So, in this configuration the feedback loop can only operate well, if the direction of $\vec{B}_0$ stays constant over time with respect to $\vec{k}$ and $\vec{B_\mathrm{rf}}$.
+Consequently, a change in direction of $\vec{B}_0$ does in general lead to a change in $\varphi^0_\perp$, and thus in $\varphi$.
+Hence, when the phase signal is used within an active feedback stabilizing $\varphi$, a change in direction of $\vec{B}_0$ can mimic a change in its magnitude, leading to an erroneous feedback correction to $\omega_\mathrm{rf}$.
+We term this effect the 'static phase projection error' (SPPE).
+Thus, in this configuration, the feedback loop can only operate effectively only if the direction of $\vec{B}_0$ remains constant over time relative to $\vec{k}$ and $\vec{B_\mathrm{rf}}$.